Long Term 2 Enhanced Surface Water Treatment Rule

 You may also see the EPA information for the LT2 Rule.

 Sampling Plan Deadlines

-These deadlines relate to new rules for monitoring and controlling Cryptosporidium in your water system:
+These deadlines relate to rules for monitoring and controlling Cryptosporidium:

 Materials to Help You Meet These Deadlines

-In May, we mailed each of the 225 systems in Schedule 4 these materials to help them provide the required information to us.
+Prior to the sampling plan submittal date, the TCEQ will mail each system a sampling plan materials package to aid in the submittal of the required information.
 If you did not receive your package or would like these materials in electronic format, please use these files (help with PDF files):

 - EPA LT2 Quick Reference Guide for Small Systems

 - For Schedule 1-3 systems, sample for Cryptosporidium, E. coli, and Turbidity monthly for 24 months.
 The Cryptosporidium testing should include 2 matrix spikes for a total of 26 samples.